Editor’s note: Be sure to check out the follow-up, 22 More Manly Hobbies .

 Instead of spending your time playing fake guitar on Guitar Hero, learn how to play the real thing.
 It’s a skill that will provide you and those around you with years of enjoyment.
 Oh, and chicks like a guy that can play guitar.
 Personally, I’ve used my guitar skills to get myself out of the doghouse with Kate by serenading her.
 And later in life you can gather the family around for some awesome sing alongs.
 Learning to play any instrument is manly, of course, but guitars have the advantage of being relatively cheap and having an easier learning curve for beginners.
-There are tons of resources online that provide free guitar lessons.
+There are tons of resources online that provide free guitar lessons, including an AoM post on the 3 guitar chords every man should know .
 Be sure to stop by the aptly-named AoM Community Group: Guitar=Manly.

 Your grandpa knew how to dance, so why not harness your inner Fred Astaire by taking up ballroom dancing, too?
 Ballroom dancing can help increase your self-confidence, poise, and posture.
 It’s also a fun way to get some cardiovascular exercise in.
 And of course, ladies dig a gent who knows how to dance.
 Most cities have ballroom dancing studios.
 Just Google to find the ones near you and then go talk to the instructors to get a feel for their style and check on their credentials.
 Private classes go for around $50 a pop.
 If you’re married or have a girlfriend, ballroom dancing is a great date night activity.
 If you’re a bachelor, ballroom dancing is a great way to meet new women.
 Join other men with dancing feet in the AoM Ballroom Dancing Community Group.

 Perhaps one of the most powerful manly images in America is that of the yeoman farmer- he’s the self-reliant man who cultivates his own land to provide for his and his family’s needs.
 You don’t need a homesteading plot to start getting in touch with the land; a small square in your backyard will suffice.
 If you have a job that keeps you cooped up in an office all day with artificial light and stale recycled air, gardening is a great hobby to pursue in order to get some exercise, sunlight, and fresh air.
 As you watch your garden grow from seeds to plants, you’ll find yourself becoming more in tune with the seasons.
 When you harvest your small crop, you’ll feel a sense of accomplishment that beats any high score on a video game.
 And when you make your first meal with vegetables grown in your very own garden, you’ll feel a surge of manly pride.
+If you need more convincing, check out our article on why you should be a gentleman gardener .
 If you’re looking to get started with gardening, check out this informative and well written article by J.D.
 Roth of Get Rich Slowly.
 And be sure to stop by the AoM Community Group: A Man’s Garden.

 In days gone by, men would stay in their garages for hours at a time tinkering with their cars.
 As cars have become more sophisticated and reliant on computers, home mechanical work is going the way of the dodo bird.
 However, if you have an itch to become a grease monkey, you can always take up classic car restoration as a hobby.
 With classic car restoration you’ll learn a bit of engineering, improve your problem solving skills, and experience the sweet feeling of success when the engine you rebuilt purrs like a kitten.
 Car restoration is an expensive hobby to get into.
 Not only do you have to buy the car to restore, but you’ll need the tools, space, and custom parts to finish the job.
 However, the time and money can pay off as fully restored classic cars sell for a pretty penny (even though you probably won’t be willing to part with your baby).
 For more information about classic car restoration check out Second Chance Garage .

 Metalworking has all the benefits of woodworking, except instead of the sweet smell of sawdust, you surround yourself with the delightfully noxious smell of burning metal.
 My brother-in-law picked up metalworking in high school, and it’s amazing the stuff he can make: cast iron headboards for that room your wife wants to decorate shabby chic, hanging pot plant holders, and garden archways are just a few of the things he can whip up.
+AoM contributor Darren Smith has written an article for us on getting started with blacksmithing .
 Your local vo-tech should offer classes on metalworking.
 Metalworking.com is a great place to find more info.
 They have a list of local clubs dedicated to metalworking .